GLOBAL MARKETS-Asia stocks edge higher after vaccine hopes push Wall Street to record highs

 By Alun John and Chibuike Oguh

-HONG KONG/NEW YORK, Nov 17 (Reuters) - Asian stocks cautiously pushed further into record territory on Tuesday, and oil edged higher after U.S. benchmarks were pepped up by news of another promising coronavirus vaccine.
+HONG KONG/NEW YORK, Nov 17 (Reuters) - Asian stocks held gains and moved tentatively further into record territory on Tuesday, after U.S. benchmarks were pepped up by news of another promising coronavirus vaccine, though futures indicated the rally could stall in European hours.

-Investor sentiment was given a boost when Moderna Inc MRNA.O said its experimental COVID-19 vaccine was 94.5% effective in preventing infection based on interim late-state data.
+Investor sentiment was given a boost when Moderna Inc MRNA.O said its experimental COVID-19 vaccine was 94.5% effective in preventing infection based on interim late-stage data.

-The Cambridge, Massachusetts-based firm became the second drugmaker, after Pfizer Inc PFE.N, to announce promising trial data in the development of a vaccine to defeat the pandemic.
+The Cambridge, Massachusetts-based firm became the second drugmaker, after Pfizer Inc PFE.N, to announce promising trial data in the development of a vaccine.
 Its shares gained 9.6% on the day.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS gained 0.11% on Tuesday morning, a day after hitting its highest level since launching in 1987.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS gained 0.17% on Tuesday, a day after hitting its highest level since launching in 1987.

-The MSCI World Index of global shares .MIWD00000PUS which also hit a record high on Monday, ticked higher still in Asia's morning trading.
+The MSCI World Index of global shares .MIWD00000PUS which also hit a record high on Monday, ticked higher still in the Asian session.

-"Investors are looking further ahead in the pandemic development into 2021, instead of focusing on the very challenging outbreak that’s taking place in the U.S. and Europe now," said Tai Hui, chief Asia market strategist, J.P.
-Morgan Asset Management, in emailed comments.
+"The market is assuming that we can see the end of the tunnel, that in 2022 a large part of the world's population will start to receive access to vaccines," said Herald van der Linde, HSBC's head of equity strategy for Asia Pacific.

-Hong Kong benchmark .HSI rose 0.1% and Australia's S&P/ASX 200 .AXJO rose 0.23%, after Monday's trading had been severely curtailed by a software glitch
+There were initial indications that this was sparking a change in investors' attitudes, he added.

 In currency markets, China's central bank on Tuesday lifted its official yuan midpoint to the highest in nearly 29 months, underpinned by solid gains in spot prices a day earlier on the back of strong economic data.

-The positive news helped the risk friendly Australian dollar AUD=D4, which rose to a one week high against the dollar, but rising case numbers in the United States meant the dollar was broadly flat against the safe haven yen JPY=D3.
+The vaccine news helped the risk-friendly Australian dollar AUD=D4, which climbed to a one-week high against its U.S. counterpart.
+Rising virus case numbers in the United States clouded views on the dollar, which dropped against a basket of major currencies =USD.

-U.S. Treasury yields rose on Monday and the yield curve steepened in the wake of the vaccine developments.
-The yield on Benchmark 10-year notes US10YT=RR was last at 0.9012%, from 0.893% late on Friday.
+U.S. Treasury yields rose on Monday and into Tuesday and the yield curve steepened in the wake of the vaccine developments.
+The yield on Benchmark 10-year notes US10YT=RR was last at 0.9127%, from 0.893% late on Friday.

 Global assetshttp://tmsnrt.rs/2jvdmXl